michel-steuwer/cv/typst/michel-steuwer.typ

   and regular participant of the Scottish Programming Language Seminars (*SPLS*).

 == Local University Activities
-- I am the *undergraduate year 1 organizer* coordinating the teaching of about 400 students at the School of Informatics in Edinburgh.
+- I was the *undergraduate year 1 organizer* coordinating the teaching of about 400 students at the School of Informatics in Edinburgh.

 - I was the *research student committee convener* of the School of Computing Science at the University of Glasgow (2019-20).
 Overseeing the academic progression of over 100 PhD students.